badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 Thank you, MSVC, I LOVE having to look up error and reason codes on the interweb instead of having you tell me directly what's up.

 MSVC didn't manage to vectorize any of the loops.
 The reasons given can be found [here](https://learn.microsoft.com/en-us/cpp/error-messages/tool-errors/vectorizer-and-parallelizer-messages?view=msvc-170).
-I have reproduced them here, so you don't have to look them up.
+I have reproduced them below, because I'm way more user friendly than MSVC.

 * *1106*: outer loop not vectorized.
 * *1301*: loop stride isn't +1.